All Episodes

 I'm very pleased about that as well.

-At any rate, uh I can actually read a map, and I am looking at Nicaragua and Honduras, and I'm wondering what's happening to my aging tobaccos down there that I'm supposed to be smoking in a couple of years.
+At any rate, I can actually read a map, and I am looking at Nicaragua and Honduras, and I'm wondering what's happening to my aging tobaccos down there that I'm supposed to be smoking in a couple of years.

-Yeah, the uh the you I bet you're talking about padrones.
+Yeah, I bet you're talking about Padrones.

-Uh it's a good question.
+It's a good question.

-Uh and it's it uh those those those those sheds where the aging takes place are not the strongest structures.
+And those sheds where the aging takes place are not the strongest structures.

-Uh this is a good point.
+This is a good point.

-I haven't checked this, but I know who to call to find out about this, and I'll try to have an answer for you uh uh sometime in the next couple days.
+I haven't checked this, but I know who to call to find out about this.

-Uh, you're great, Rush.
+You're great, Rush.

 Thank you.